Faresalghazy/PiCa/README.md

 Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:

     hostname -I
-  You can expect an output such as
+  You can expect an output such as:
+  1

 You are now ready to control your car :) .